XUL/XBL Replacement Newsletter 9

 - Simplified how the whole system works by moving the handlers for the keyboard shortcuts closer to the native keyboard shortcut handlers.

 - Saved 48K of memory overhead per content process.

 - Removed 20(!)
 XBL bindings, many of which were “in-content” - attached to elements and running scripts in the content process.

 <input type=file> no longer uses XUL

 Previously, we used a XUL label to render the filename inside of an HTML file input.
-This worked, but it meant that we were using in-content XBL and XUL layout in the web page.
+This worked, but it meant that we were using XBL and XUL layout in the web page.
 We worked with UX to see if we could directly replace the XUL label with an HTML label, but ultimately decided that the “middle crop” feature provided by XUL labels was too important to lose when previewing file names.
 Thankfully, Mats Palmgren stepped in and implemented that feature using an HTML label in the file input, which also fixed some cropping bugs and improved support for mixed direction text in filenames.